QWxleA/quartz/content/notes/Declarative titles test the validity of the note's claim.md

 ---
 [[Zettelkasten and Evergreen notes]] #understanding → #specific → #naming

-A note should either be a statement of fact (from my viewpoint), or something I believe to be true.
-(It should should also be as *small* as possible, add only as much context as is needed to understand the note.
+A note should either be a statement of fact (from a personal viewpoint), or something believed to be true.
+(It should should also be as *small* as possible, and add only as much context as is needed to understand the note.
 This will make linking easier, [[there is understanding in the combination of ideas]] & [[atomic notes should be densely linked]](.

-If a note cannot be condensed with a title as *thumbnail*, the contents of the note might be unclear, or contain too many ideas.
+If a note cannot be condensed with a title as *thumbnail*, the contents of the note might be unclear, or contain too many ideas. → [[Note titles are like a thumbnail]]

 A question, even a rhetorical one cannot be a good atomic note.
 Questions make bad building blocks, they impose a correct answer, and thus a singular context.
 Atomic notes should be applicable in multiple contexts.
 Also [[A permanent note should answer one specific question]] not ask it.

 The same for negatively phrased notes.
-To *not* do something forces a note to be used in a very specific context.
+To *not* do something forces a note to be used in a very specific context. [[context is everything]]

 See: [[Declarative sentence]]
 ## Literature notes